Corycian Cave

 The Corycian Cave (/kəˈrɪʃən/; Κωρύκιον ἄντρον) is located in central Greece on the southern slopes of Mount Parnassus, in Parnassus National Park, which is situated north of Delphi.
 The Corycian Cave has been a sacred space since the Neolithic era, and its name comes from the mythological nature spirits the Corycian nymphs, which were depicted as looking like beautiful maidens and were said to inhabit the cave.
 More specifically it is named after the nymph Corycia; however, its name etymologically derives from korykos, "knapsack".
-A modern name for the cave in some references is Sarantavli, meaning "forty rooms" due to the fact that the cave has many caverns that go deep into Mt.
+A modern name for the cave in some references is Sarantavli, meaning "forty rooms" because the cave has many caverns that go deep into Mt.
 Parnassus.
-The Corycian Cave was used primarily as a place of worship for the Pan, the god of the wild, as well as the Corycian nymphs, Zeus, and is also thought to be the ritual home of Dionysus.
-Also in mythology, Zeus was imprisoned in the Corycian Cave by the monster Typhon.
+The Corycian Cave was used primarily as a place of worship for Pan, the god of the wild, as well as the Corycian nymphs, Zeus, and is also thought to be the ritual home of Dionysus.

 Today, the Corycian Cave is a notable tourist attraction for those who travel to Delphi.
 Tourists often hike past the Corycian Cave as they travel on ancient trails up Mt.
 Parnassus to have a much broader view of the landscape of the Livadi Valley below.

 In modern times, the cave has been a place of refuge for the surrounding population during foreign invasions e.g. from the Persians (Herodotus, 8.36) in the 5th century BC, the Turks during the Greek War of Independence, and from the Germans in 1943.